Captain Beefheart: Trout Mask Replica

 In his 2010 book Through the Eyes of Magic, French describes how, when he did not finish drum parts quickly enough, he was punched by band members, thrown into walls, kicked, and attacked with a sharpened broomstick.
 Beefheart punched him in the face and threatened to throw him out a window.
 He admits complicity in similarly attacking his bandmates during Beefheart's "talks" aimed at them.
 In the end, after the album's recording, Beefheart ejected French from the band by throwing him down a flight of stairs, telling him to "Take a walk" after French did not properly respond to a request to "play a strawberry".
 Beefheart replaced French with drummer Jeff Burchell, a roadie with no drumming experience whom Beefheart called "Fake Drumbo".
 French's name does not appear on the album credits.

 According to Van Vliet, the 28 songs on the album were written in a single 8 1/2-hour session at the piano, an instrument he did not play.
 Band members have stated that the songs were written over the course of a year, beginning around December 1967.
 It took them eight months to mold the songs into shape, with French bearing primary responsibility for transposing and shaping Vliet's piano fragments into guitar and bass lines.
 Harkleroad recalled: "We're dealing with a strange person, coming from a place of being a sculptor/painter, using music as his idiom.
 He was getting more into that part of who he was instead of this blues singer.
 The band had rehearsed the songs so thoroughly that the instrumental tracks for 21 of the songs were recorded in a single four-and-a-half-hour session.
-The album's cover shows Van Vliet wearing the raw head of a carp fashioned into a mask by photographer Cal Schenkel.

 Trout Mask Replica incorporated a wide variety of musical styles, including blues, avant garde/experimental, and rock.
 The relentless practice prior to recording blended the music into an iconoclastic whole of contrapuntal tempos, featuring slide guitar, polyrhythmic drumming (with French's drums and cymbals covered in cardboard), honking saxophone and bass clarinet.
 Van Vliet's vocals range from his signature Howlin' Wolf-inspired growl to frenzied falsetto to laconic, casual ramblings.